yahoo/panoptes-stream/docs/getting_started.md

 - Quick and simple
 - Setup with Consul
-- Installing with Etcd
+- Setup with Etcd
-- Docker Compose
+- Docker compose
-- Setup Kubernetes
+- Kubernetes
-- Monitor with Prometheus
+- Monitor with prometheus